Netcracker/qubership-nifi-registry/docs/administrator-guide.md

 | Configuration data         | Directory | /opt/nifi-registry/nifi-registry-current/persistent_data | Contains metadata database and flow storage, if NIFI_REG_USE_PGDB != `true`.                                                                                             |
 | Cached providers extension | Directory | /opt/nifi-registry/nifi-registry-current/ext-cached      | Extension for cached access policy and user group providers.
 See also environment property `NIFI_REG_DB_FLOW_AUTHORIZERS` and section below dedicated to this extension. |

+## Changing logging levels

+You can modify logging levels by:
+1. Setting `ROOT_LOG_LEVEL` environment variable.
+Be mindful that this variable allows you to set only root logging level;
+2. Setting logging level for specific package in Consul.
+Consul property name must start with "logger." followed by package name.
+Value should be one of logging level supported by Logback: ALL, TRACE, DEBUG, INFO, WARN, ERROR, OFF.
+Property should be located in one of two locations:
+    1. config/${NAMESPACE}/application
+       where `NAMESPACE` is a value of `NAMESPACE` environment variable, or value = `local`, if not set.

 ## Migration from file storage

 To migrate data from file-based storage to PostgreSQL DB one needs to: